latedude2/YouAreWhatYouEat/README.md

-Made by Simonas Čeponis and Mikkel Munk
+Made by Simonas Čepenis and Mikkel Munk